Forensic Scientist (NSW/ACT)

 - Master of Science *

-- Master of Science (Advanced)
+- Master of Science (Extension)

 The main employers of forensic scientists are state and federal government health departments and state, territory and federal police forces.
 The Australian Federal Police, through its Forensic and Data Centres Division in Canberra, employs forensic scientists in the disciplines of crime scene examination, fingerprint identification, firearms and ammunition identification, document examination, forensic biology and forensic chemistry.